tinacms/tinacms/CONTRIBUTING.md

-# Contributing to Forestryio CMS
+# Contributing to TinaCMS

-The following is a set of guidelines and tips for contributingto the Forestryio CMS and its packages.
+The following is a set of guidelines and tips for contributingto the TinaCMS and its packages.

 ## How to Contribute